Concerns or Complaints

 If you have any complaints or concerns about the service that you have received from a doctor or member of staff working for the practice, you are entitled to ask for an explanation.
 We operate an in-house complaints procedure to deal with your complaints.
 This procedure does not deal with matters of legal liability or compensation.
 In some cases, the in-house procedure is not an appropriate form of investigation, in which case you will be referred to the appropriate authority.

-You should contact the surgery and ask to speak to the Complaints Liason Manager, Jo Battison.
-Alternatively you can put your complaint in writing.
 We will ensure that it is investigated thoroughly and as speedily as possible.
 We will acknowledge receipt of your complaint within three working days and we will agree an action plan with you covering:

 - how long it will take to complete the investigation